kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/monthstepper.md

 ## Maximum + Minimum

-You can set maximum and minimum range of steppable months via the `maximum` / `minimum` properties.
+You can set maximum and minimum range of steppable months via the `max` / `min` properties.

 ```svelte {title="MonthStepper Maximum + Minimum" mode="repl"}
 <script>